-If no tickets match all six main numbers in a Must-Be-Won draw, the jackpot will ‘roll down’ to be split between every player that has matched at least three main numbers.
-The table below shows how much of the jackpot prize money is allocated to the other prize divisions, as well as the estimated prize that each winner receives.
-The exact payout will depend on how many winners are in each category.
+If no tickets match all six main numbers in a Must-Be-Won draw, the jackpot will ‘roll down’ to be split between every player that has matched at least two main numbers.
+The table below shows how much of the jackpot prize money is allocated to the other prize divisions, after Match 2 winners have received the fixed £5 award they all receive if the jackpot rolls down.

 Find the answers to some common questions about UK Lotto below.
 For more information about playing lotteries in South Africa, visit the FAQs page.

 UK Lotto draws take place at approximately 20:00 UK time on a Wednesday and 19:45 on a Saturday.
 The table below shows the draw schedule for the local time in South Africa which, unlike the UK, does not observe Daylight Saving Time:

 |Start Date||End Date||Draw Time In UK||Draw Time In South Africa|

 |Last Sunday in March||Last Sunday in October||Wednesday - 20:00 BST

 Saturday - 19:45 BST

 |Wednesday - 21:00